How to cycle sync your workouts

 Follicular: The path of (some) resistance - plus a little cardio to get your heart pumping

-Coming in to your ‘Follicular’ phase, your energy should be beginning to rise.
+Coming into your ‘Follicular’ phase, your energy should be beginning to rise.
 Think about upping your strength and resistance training whilst including some light cardio – if you feel like it.
 Why?
 This phase is when your body is more receptive to building muscle mass, so use this time wisely!
 Why not mix up jogging with walking weighted lunges and overhead squat presses to get the most out of this phase.

 Workout overview: Light cardio, Dynamic strength